plancherb1/academic-kickstart/content/authors/admin/_index.md

 # job_alert: I am on the academic job market this fall and looking for opportunities to research and teach at the intersection of robotics and adjacent fields.
 Here is my [CV](/files/Brian_Plancher_CV.pdf) as well as my [research](/files/Brian_Plancher_Research_Statement.pdf), [teaching](/files/Brian_Plancher_Teaching_Statement.pdf), and [diversity](/files/Brian_Plancher_Diversity_Statement.pdf) statements.
 ---

-I am currently a PhD Candidate studying Robotics at Harvard University working with [Vijay Janapa Reddi](https://scholar.harvard.edu/vijay-janapa-reddi/home) and [Scott Kuindersma](https://scottk.seas.harvard.edu) and have accepted a position as an Assistant Professor of Computer Science at Barnard College, Columbia University starting Fall 2022!
+I am an Assistant Professor of Computer Science at [Barnard College, Columbia University](https://cs.barnard.edu/), co-chair of [TinyMLedu](https://tinymledu.org), and junior co-chair for the [IEEE RAS TC on Model Based Optimization for Robotics](https://www.ieee-ras.org/model-based-optimization-for-robotics).

 My research is focused on developing and implementing **open-source algorithms for dynamic motion planning and control** of robots by exploiting both the mathematical structure of algorithms and the design of computational platforms.
-As such, my research is at the intersection of Robotics and Computer Architecture / Embedded Systems, Numerical Optimization, and Machine Learning.
-I also want to **improve the accessibility of STEM education.** I enjoy teaching and designing new interdisciplinary, project-based, open-access courses that lower the barrier to entry of cutting edge topics like [TinyML](https://tinyml.seas.harvard.edu/).
+As such, my research is at the intersection of Robotics and Computer Architecture, Embedded Systems, Numerical Optimization, and Machine Learning.

+I also want to **improve the accessibility of STEM education.** I enjoy teaching and designing new interdisciplinary, project-based, open-access courses that lower the barrier to entry of cutting edge topics like robotics and embedded machine learning.

 I enjoy spending my free time with my wife, daughter, and [puppy](https://www.instagram.com/alvinkplancher/), and [ski racing](https://nemsracing.org/) in the winters.